joaopaulo1511/Archivo/README.md

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

 Archivo is a grotesque font reminiscent of late nineteenth century.
 It was designed to be used simultaneously in print and online platforms and supports over 200 world languages.
+It is now part of the Omnibus-Type Press Series.

 ![Sample of Archivo Family.](./documentation/Archivo.png "Archivo")